 Your advisor is looking for members who demonstrate respect, responsibility, trustworthiness, fairness, caring, and citizenship.
 Examples include being responsible, following school policies and procedures, being respectful of others and their property, being honest, being punctual, and being patient.
 Talk to your advisor to find out what the guidelines are for your chapter regarding character-these guidelines should be included in the chapter bylaws.

-If you are interested in becoming a member of the Tri-M Music Honor Society, see the advisor for details.
+If you are interested in becoming a member of the Tri-M Music Honor Society, see the advisor, Mr. Andrew Cummings, for details.